 I just love the connections that come for parents attending the First Touch Program.
-Parents coming together to share time with their babies and each other, they become so much more aware of how much babies communicate right from birth.
+Parents coming together to share time with their babies and each other.
+As a result they become so much more aware of how much babies communicate right from birth.
 Seeing a mother and baby interacting in this way is so beautiful!Jill HembryPaediatric Physiotherapist

 I trained with Baby in Mind to continue my journey to help parents recognise their baby's cues, reflexes and behaviours.
 It has now developed further, to empower families to build relationships and to also respect the infant.
 I feel rewarded and relaxed each time i facilitate a first touch infant massage course- it is not all one way!
-Some mums have not had a nurturing and respectful childhood or adulthood, and some have physical and mental health issues.
-Seeing the group 'bond' and feel comfortable enough share and have fun and learn and feel confident is so rewarding.Sue SaundersMidwife, IBCLC
+Some mums have not had a nurturing and respectful childhood or adulthood.
+But some have physical and mental health issues.
+Seeing the group 'bond' and feel comfortable enough to share and have fun is so rewarding.Sue SaundersMidwife, IBCLC

-I became interested in touch communication because I was working in Neonatal Intensive Care.
-I realised that the babies had a lot of problems with touch, and how profound the change in parent-infant bonding can be through supporting parents to be with their babies using touch.
-I then did the First Touch Program training with Baby in Mind.
-Using the skills I learned to support parents, is as if the baby becomes fully switched on and present, and the parent becomes aware of that presence.
+I was working in Neonatal Intensive Care.
+I realised that the babies had a lot of problems with touch.
+Because of this, the change in parent-infant bonding can profound.
+I thebe through supporting parents to be with their babies using touch.
+I then became interested in touch communication.
+I did the First Touch Program training with Baby in Mind.
+Using the skills I learned to support parents, is as if the baby becomes fully switched on and present.
+And the parent becomes aware of that presence.
 A whole different relationship starts to develop.Julie McNallNeonatal Intensive Care Nurse

 The whole ethos of Baby in Mind and the First Touch Program, is about supporting parents to understand their babies cues, to slow down and observe their babies, to connect with their babies that is so rewarding and means so much more long term for that baby's well-being.Caroline HeckendorfPeer Educator